28 firms set to invest $1.3b in three economic zones

 The Bangladesh Economic Zone Authority on Thursday also allotted 363.53 acres of land to these firms.

-The Bangladesh Economic Zone Authority (Beza) said the approved investment by the 28 companies would create 36,000 jobs.
+The Bangladesh Export Processing Zone Authority (Beza) said the approved investment by the 28 companies would create 36,000 jobs.

 Beza Executive Chairman Sheikh Yusuf Harun said land lease agreements would be signed with these companies soon.